William Bross: Biography

 William Bross was born on November 4, 1813, in northwest Sussex County, New Jersey.
 He was the eldest of eleven children of Deacon Moses Bross and Jane (Winfield) Bross.
 He was the eldest because he was born a few minutes before his twin Stephen Decatur Bross.
 When they were nine, the family moved to Milford, Pennsylvania, in anticipation of the construction of the Delaware and Hudson Canal.
 The boys worked with their father to furnish lumber for the canal near Shohola.

 In 1832, Bross enrolled at Milford Academy, then attended Williams College, rooming with his twin brother.
 William Bross was one of the founding members of The Social Fraternity at Williams, forerunner to Delta Upsilon.
 Shortly after graduating in 1838, he became the principal of Ridgebury Academy in Ridgebury, New York.
 In 1843, he began to teach at a school in Chester, Pennsylvania, where he worked for another five years.
 Starting in 1846, Bross took trips west to identify a better place to settle.
 He decided on the emerging city of Chicago, Illinois, which he reached on May 12, 1848.

 Bross quickly formed a partnership with S. C. Griggs and the Newman & Co. publishing house, opening the book-selling firm of Griggs, Bross & Co.
 The partnership dissolved eighteen months later.
 In the autumn of 1849, Bross co-published the Prairie Herald, a religious newspaper, with Rev. J. A. Wright.
 Bross first achieved prosperity in 1852 when he teamed with Chicago Postmaster John L. Scripps to start the Democratic Press.
-The paper espoused Democratic viewpoints, but differed from the party line regarding slavery, notably opposing Stephen A. Douglas's Missouri Compromise.
+The paper espoused Democratic viewpoints, but differed from the party line regarding slavery, notably opposing Stephen A. Douglas's repeal of the Missouri Compromise.